 - Prepare students to make informed and appropriate choices at the end of Key Stage 3, Key Stage 4 and Key Stage 5.

 The curriculum will prepare students for the future by:

 - Securing achievement in Literacy and Numeracy.

 - Develop lifelong independent learning .

-- Ensure courses provide progression and continuity in learning experiences.
+- Ensuring courses provide progression and continuity in learning experiences.

 - Students will be exposed to a broad and balanced relevant, differentiated curriculum to meet the needs of a full range of abilities.

-- Enable students to reach their full potential.
+- Enabling students to reach their full potential.

 - Supporting students to secure understanding of personal moral values, respect for religious values, and tolerance of other races, beliefs and the way of life.